mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 1. On the login node as `root`, temporarily stop the `slurmd` service with `systemctl stop slurmd`
 2. On the login node as `root`, edit `/etc/slurm/slurm.conf` with `nano /etc/slurm/slurm.conf`
-3. Add the two lines to the right.
-4. Save and exit `nano` by pressing `Ctrl-X` and then Enter.
+3. Add the two lines to the right, save and exit `nano` by pressing `Ctrl-X` and then Enter.

 :::